sighmon/co2_sensor_scd4x_esp32_http_server/README.md

 ## http response

-Once your ESP32 has connected to your SSID, it will respond over port 80 with a [Prometheus](https://prometheus.io) response. e.g.
+Once your ESP32 has connected to your SSID, it will respond over port 80 with a [Prometheus](https://prometheus.io) response. e.g. `curl 192.168.1.100:80/metrics`

 ```bash
 # HELP ambient_temperature Ambient temperature